Play 54 Holes of Championship New Jersey Golf

 Three Unique & Beautiful Golf Courses

-The Forest Course is the newest addition to Fiddler’s complex was designed by Rees Jones and opened in 1995.
+The Forest Course was designed by Rees Jones and opened in 1995.
 Fantastic panoramic views are a welcoming beginning to the round.
-Off the tee the player must keep the ball away from the smartly placed deep fairway bunkers.
+Off the tee, the player must keep the ball away from the smartly placed deep fairway bunkers.
 The greens are generous but are well guarded by more deep bunkering in the greens surrounds.
 The Forest Course offers a serene experience where you feel you might not be in the Garden State but somewhere in the foothills in the Carolinas.

-The River Course, with most holes originally designed by Hal Purdy in 1965 and the new holes designed by Brian Silva in 1989 was renovated in 2008; it is a Parkland style course with rolling terrain.
-The course is fairly forgiving off of the tee and the true test comes with the approach shots and on the greens which are challenging due to the contours where one must try to keep the ball below the hole to have the best opportunity to make putts.
+The River Course, with most holes originally designed by Hal Purdy in 1965 and the new holes designed by Brian Silva in 1989 was renovated in 2008.
+It is a Parkland style course with rolling terrain.
+The course is fairly forgiving off of the tee with the true test coming on the approach shots.
+The greens are challenging due to the contours where one must try to keep the ball below the hole to have the best opportunity to make putts.